twuillemin/jds/README.md

 ```

 Notes:
- * It is not needed to add the administrators of the group as they are... administrators.
+ * It is not needed to add the administrators of the group as readers of writers as they are... administrators.
+ * Also, writers are automatically added to readers

 ## Client usage